Fife Folklore Collections Guide

 Find books and music included in the Fife Folklore Collections.

-1. Go to the online catalog
+- Go to the online catalog’s Call Number Browse

-4. In the "Search for" box, type the collection, such as "Folk Coll 19" (without the quotes) and click Submit.
+- In the Search for box, type the collection number abbreviation, such as "Folk Coll 19" (without the quotes) and click Submit.
+(Note that when browsing, item numbers smaller than 10 appear out of order.
+For example, “6” appears next to “60.”)

 Contact the Curator